 Where can I find more information?

-The following articles are published by the Chartered Trading Standards Institute and outline the weights and measures requirements for a wide variety of business types:
+Weights and measures guidance has been published by the Chartered Trading Standards Institute and outlines the requirements for a wide variety of businesses.